PROJECT 2026 TRACKER

 Great photos!
 Any speculation on what type of coaster will be built?

 Did those posts with the pink flags on them have COASTER written on them?
 Those are just like the ones used when Time Traveler was being built confirming that it was in fact a coaster going in there.
 Something to look out for on the next visit to the park.
-Id snoop around to see for myself but I'm not sure if I will be able to visit at all this year.
+Id snoop around to see for myself but I'm not sure how much I will be able to visit this season.

 Quote from: Swoosh on March 15, 2025, 12:26:15 AMJust a reminder this thread is for actual tracking on the project.
 Let's keep the speculation in the correct other thread.